jeffhandley/QuickReactions/README.md

 })
 ```

-There's a noteworthy React/JSX tip to talk about here: Parse Errror: "Adjacent JSX elements must be wrapped in an enclosing tag."
+There's a noteworthy React/JSX tip to talk about here: Parse Error: "Adjacent JSX elements must be wrapped in an enclosing tag."

 In the `HelloWorld.jsx` file, I initially used the following code, and it resulted in this Adjacent JSX elements error.